 Higher education websites are a hub of information for prospective students, enrolled students, alumni, faculty, and staff.
-An effective college website’s design and development showcase what it means to be a member of that institution without stepping foot on campus.
+An effective UX design for higher education showcases what it means to be a member of that institution without stepping foot on campus.

 Most traditional prospective students belong to Generation Z — the most tech-savvy generation to date.
 Most of this audience grew up with the internet and mobile devices — and have experienced technology adapting and modernizing alongside their growth.
-This blog will take a closer look at 14 best practices for improving UX on higher education websites.
-These sites are in a unique position where they not only need to remain competitive in their crowded industry, but they also need to keep up with the increasing consumer expectations for user experience.
+This blog will take a closer look at best practices for improving UX design for higher education websites.
+These sites are in a unique position where they not only need to remain competitive in their crowded industry but also need to keep up with the increasing consumer expectations for user experience.

 The usage of chatbots has increased as a digital trend, and higher education marketers have taken full advantage.
 Compared to older generations, the Gen Z audience has higher expectations when it comes to finding information digitally.
 In fact, “more than 60% of prospective students expect to get a response from an academic institution within the same day of filling out a form” .
 A study conducted by the Harvard Business Review and Inside Sales found that waiting 5 minutes to respond to a lead “decreases your odds of getting in touch with that lead by nearly 10 times.
 After 10 minutes, there is a 400% decrease in your odds of qualifying that lead” .
 With such a high volume of students making online inquiries, colleges and universities were in need of a digital helping hand.